Photographing the Milky Way is one of the most rewarding and impressive types of photography that you can master.

-Setting Up to Photograph The Milky Way
+Setting Up for Milky Way Photography

-It’s important to make sure that you come prepared with the right gear, set up, and ready to go.
+It’s important to make sure that you come prepared with the right gear, set up and ready to go.

 We also go over a few handy accessories that you won’t want to leave home without.

 To make sure you have all the necessary gear for Milky Way photography, read our article!

 Sensor size is often a topic of discussion amongst photographers.
 It affects the field of view, depth of field and resolution of your images.
 Therefore it is crucial to know at least the basic traits of each sensor type before delving into photography.